 This is a Highly Sensitive Position and a satisfactory Criminal Record Check, along with a clear Vulnerable Sector Check is required.

-Reporting to the Regional Manager Income Assistance, the Income Assistance Worker is responsible for the integrated delivery of services to the community for a variety of Income Assistance programs including Social Assistance, Child Day Care Subsidy, Seniors’ Fuel Subsidy, and Nunavut Seniors’ Supplement.
+Reporting to the Regional Manager Income Assistance or the Manager Income Assistance, the incumbent is responsible for providing services to the community for the variety of Income Assistance programs including Social Assistance, Child Day Care Subsidy, Seniors’ Fuel Subsidy and the Nunavut Seniors’ Supplement.
 You will also be responsible for the integrated delivery of the Income Assistance Program and ensuring that all clients are positioned to make workable, productive choices.
 Counselling may include referrals to appropriate agencies to address employment barriers.

 Equivalencies that consist of an acceptable combination of education, experience, knowledge, skills and abilities may be considered.